iendjinn/iendjinn/systems/frontier/index.markdown

 - The attacker then places their units either within 10" of the opposite edge.
 Or within 5" of the centre line of the board and outside the defenders deployment zone.
 - The defender then deploys their remaining units within 5" of either long board edge, outside of the attackers deployment zone.

-**Evac Zones**

-- The attackers evac zone is their short board edge.
-- The defenders evac zones are the other three board edges.

 **Attacker objective**

-When the attacker has a unit within 5" of the target they may place charges as a strategic action.
+When the attacker has a unit within 3" of the target they may place charges as a strategic action.
 Add a charge counter to the target.
 Whenever there is at least one charge counter placed the attacker may perform the strategic action detonation.
 Any unit within 15" of the marker becomes shaken.

 When the defender has a unit within 5" of the target they may perform the strategic action defuse to remove a charge counter.